usbarmory/GoTEE/README.md

 Introduction
 ============

-The GoTEE frameworks implements concurrent instantiation of [TamaGo](https://github.com/f-secure-foundry/tamago) based unikernels in privileged and unprivileged modes, interacting with each other through monitor mode and custom system calls
+The GoTEE framework implements concurrent instantiation of [TamaGo](https://github.com/f-secure-foundry/tamago) based unikernels in privileged and unprivileged modes, interacting with each other through monitor mode and custom system calls